A rapidly growing city with an abundance of fun, family-friendly events.

 Sugar Hill certainly has in interesting name, so we're sure you're wondering where it came from.
 It's said that the town was named after an incident where a large shipment of sugar spilled and the area became known as "the hill where the sugar spilled" or "the sugar hill."
 That's not the only interesting thing about this town—there's a lot to see and do here, too.

 Sugar Hill has a bright future ahead.
-The city recently opened The E Center @ Sugar Hill.
-This mixed-use community consists of various commercial and residential space, and we think it's be sweet.
-Grab a slice of artisan pizza at Crazy Doughs, and be on the look out for other restaurants to open, like Central City Tavern and Rushing Trading Co.
+The city recently opened The E Center @ Sugar Hill, which includes meeting space, fabulous restaurants, outdoor dining and entertainment.
+Grab a slice of artisan pizza at Crazy Doughs, or pick up a delicious dish at Central City Tavern or Rushing Trading Co.

 This city is also home to The Bowl @ Sugar Hill, which has booked acts like Blues Traveler, Third Eye Blind and The Purple Xperience.
 The Bowl also hosts a free concert series during the summer, as well as a variety of other events throughout the year.